 Chase Mouchet, CFP®, CIMA® | Wealth Advisor

 Social Security is an important bucket of income for many retirees and could total several thousand dollars over a lifetime.
-The best timing decision to start benefits will ultimately depend on factors unique to your situation, such as life expectancy, continued work plans in retirement, and other cash flow sources.
+The best timing of the decision to start benefits will ultimately depend on factors unique to your situation, such as life expectancy, continued work plans in retirement, and other cash flow sources.
 However, there are a few key ages to keep in mind as you consider your optimal choice to begin benefits:

 Age 62: The earliest a retiree can commence benefits.
 Your monthly benefit will be lower since you are starting earlier than your “Full Retirement Age” (defined below).
 While taking Social Security early may be beneficial in your situation considering your health, life expectancy, and financial needs, keep in mind that your monthly benefit may be reduced by as much as 30% compared to waiting until your Full Retirement Age.